 Hotstar’s only mistake is that they are focusing on the remakes more than the originals.
 Another mistake that they do is, they do not Indianize the content.
 From the look and feel to the emotions, they borrow everything from the country they picked the series from.
 Before anything else, tell me how many Indian Moms would smile in this scenario:

-Sushmita Sen is cool with her teenage son taking pills (drugs) with his girlfriend where the girl faints and has to be rushed to the hospital as she accidentally swallowed the guy’s pill as well while kissing.
+Sushmita Sen is cool with her teenage son taking pills (drugs) with his girlfriend where the girl faints and has to be rushed to the hospital as she accidentally swallowed the guy’s pill while kissing.
 When the son narrates the story to his mother, she simply, sort of proudly, smiles.
 The entire scenario is then taken as a joke.
 I don’t think any Indian mom would take it as calmly as Sushmita Sen took it in Aarya.

 Hotstar’s adaptations are usually disasters.
 Take Hostages, for example.
 It literally made me cry ‘khoon ke aasu.’
 Unfortunately, Aarya is no different.